Al Qaeda group vows to attack Syrian rebels, opposition leaders

 “PLUCK THE HEADS”

-In Adnani’s audio message, he also told ISIL fighters to “pluck the heads” of any leaders of the Syrian National Coalition - the internationally recognized opposition - or rebel groups tied to them.
+In Adnani’s audio message, he also told ISIL fighters to “pluck the heads” of any National Coalition leaders or rebel groups tied to them.

 “Kill them wherever you find them and without dignity,” he said.
 “They launched this war against us and started it ...
 Therefore anyone who is a member of this entity is a legitimate target for us wherever he may be, unless he declares his innocence from this sect in public and renounces his fight against the mujahideen.”